 PFAS Education Workshop Materials

 PFAS are a group of humanmade chemicals found in thousands of products, such as nonstick cookware and firefighting foam.
 They have been linked to significant health concerns, including cancer.
 The PFAS Education Workshop helps middle and high school educators bring PFAS education into their classrooms.
-These materials are downloadable and free for any educator to use.
-Download PFAS Workshop Materials
+These materials are free for any educator to use.
+If you like copies, email us at freshwater-collab@uwm.edu.

 Careers in Water Graphic